 This problem occurs when you vacuum too harshly, without a gradual progression.
 Remember to start lightly and increase the vacuum over time.
 I experienced blisters three times during my therapy.

-It is ideal to leave the blisters to heal by themselves, without popping them.
+It is ideal to leave the blisters to heal alone without popping them.
 Most of the time, they disappear after 2-7 days, depending on their size.
 Usually, the blisters are filled with liquid.

 Don’t Pop Them